 The hidden growth story within Japanese technology is one of our highest-conviction and most differentiated investment ideas.
 And in the wake of the COVID-19 crisis, we believe some of our more compelling long-term themes in Japan — like digital transformation, payments, and work-from-home (WFH) capabilities — are increasingly relevant.
 For example, before the crisis, fewer than 20% of Japan’s companies were set up to work remotely and just 10% of workers had WFH experience.1 Notably, Japan has recently passed a digital transformation bill to improve digitization across its government entities.2 We believe improvement in these areas creates a long runway for growth.

 Still, Japan is not typically a market associated with high growth, and many investors are apathetic on Japanese equities or believe there are only a few large multinational hardware companies worth investing in.
-In our view, demographic trends and idiosyncratic cultural factors are among the powerful long-term growth drivers fuelling the strong case for a wide range of Japanese technology companies, including distinct and persistent software opportunities like fintech and online recruitment.
+In our view, demographic trends and idiosyncratic cultural factors are among the powerful long-term growth drivers fueling the strong case for a wide range of Japanese tech companies, including distinct and persistent software opportunities like fintech and online recruitment.

 The evolution of Japanese tech

 More than consumer electronics